 Please note, the HRI is just one of the tools CIEE is using to evaluate the viability of programming at a location.
 The numbers do not necessarily represent absolute level of risk, nor do certain numerical scores trigger a program cancellation or guarantee a program will run.

-If you are interested in receiving a weekly HRI report, please contact your Manager of Institutional Relations.
+If you are interested in receiving the biweekly HRI report, please contact your Manager of Institutional Relations.